DoniniDjessa/cercleof/docs/frontend-menu-data-fetch.md

 # Frontend Menu Data Fetching Guide

-This document explains how to fetch menu data for use in the frontend application.
+IMPORTANT ! the domain of the end point is : cercleof.vercel.app This document explains how to fetch menu data for use in the frontend application.

 ## ⚠️ Important: Public REST API Available